CT 120a

 Take exit 30, er, 27, I mean 27S

-That's not all: Connecticut's Merritt Parkway was given exit numbers in 1947 continuing from New York's Hutchinson River Parkway; hence Exit 27 for King Street, the first exit in Connecticut.
-However, New York's exit number for King Street became exit 30, giving the interchange two different noncontiguous exit numbers.
+Connecticut's Merritt Parkway was given exit numbers in 1947 continuing from New York's Hutchinson River Parkway; hence Exit 27 for King Street, the first exit in Connecticut.
+However, New York later renumbered their exits, resulting in their side of King Street becoming Exit 30.

 The project, the final part of a decades-long rehabilitation of the Hutchinson River Parkway, would extend about 500 feet into Connecticut.
 King Street would be widened to five lanes and sidewalks; the bridge would be expanded in a manner consistent with its arched stone forms.
 The cloverleaf interchange would be modified to a six-ramp partial cloverleaf, with four onramps but only two offramps, controlled by traffic signals.